When I could no longer take the pain, I went to my father the experimental scientist and begged him to undo my miscarriage.

 “At least find a way to wrap that thing up,” he said, frowning at my beloved viscera puddle.
 “I don’t want my home to look like a crime scene.”

 I kissed him madly.
 Then I covered my creature in shrink wrap and mopped up the floor.
 It followed me around all morning long like an eager puppy.
 When my husband left for work, though, I took it out on the porch with me and let it breathe.
 It lapped up the sunshine and we sat like that all day long until I heard the rumble of my husband’s car.
-His face was blotchy when he greeted me, but he would not admit he too was grieving, in his way.
+His face was blotchy when he greeted me, but he would not admit that he too was grieving, in his way.

 A year and a half later I gave birth to a beautiful healthy girl.
 My husband thought I would get rid of my miscarriage by then, but I kept it by my side.
 It followed me everywhere.
 It turned out it was only visible to members of my family, which was a blessing.
 At night, it slept at the foot of my bed.
 The shrink wrap helped cover the smell.